-Many Moesif customers rely on embedded templates to give them a simple way to display important metrics to their users.
+Many Moesif customers rely on embedded templates to give them a simple way to display important metrics to their users and decision makers for purchasing decisions.
 This saves them time and makes rendering real-time charts in their applications simple and easy to maintain.

 pVerify, a real time insurance eligibility verification software, uses embedded templates to help customers to see API activity and trends.
 Instead of creating their own charts and analytics solution, they decided to use Moesif to easily display the required info to their users.

 pVerify also leverages encryption available within Moesif to make sure that while using embedded templates they are still HIPAA compliant.
 This was an important part of the solution since pVerify works with highly-confidential health care records.

 pVerify has a few examples of how they are using embedded templates to help customers monitor and observe their API usage.
 This includes using Moesif’s Live Event Log display.